perfsonar/docs/multi_ma_clustering.rst

 The perfSONAR Measurement Archive software `esmond <http://software.es.net/esmond>`_ is built-on a number of technologies that allow you to run the service across a collection of servers.
 A collection of servers configured in such a manner is often referred to as a *cluster*.
 In general, the primary motivation behind running the measurement archive on a cluster is for one or more of the reasons below:

 #. *High availability* - If you are running your archive on one server and a component of the software goes down, such as a database, your archive will not be able to service any requests.
-Clustering can be used to configure things like data replication across servers and failovers to another dataset if a host goes down.
+Clustering can be used to configure things like data replication across servers and fail over to another dataset if a host goes down.
 #. *Load balancing* - If your measurement archive is servicing a large number of requests, you may want to create a cluster so multiple servers can share the load.
 There are number of strategies for doing this such as round-robing requests or splitting read and write operations.

 The esmond software is built on three primary components all capable of being configured in a cluster.
 The components are:

 #. `Cassandra <https://cassandra.apache.org>`_ - This is the database that stores the results of a measurement.
-Cassandra was designed with *horizontal scaling* in mind and as such provides a number of options for data replication, failovers, load balancing and adding/removing/replacing nodes over time.
+Cassandra was designed with *horizontal scaling* in mind and as such provides a number of options for data replication, fail over, load balancing and adding/removing/replacing nodes over time.
 See :ref:`multi_ma_clustering-cassandra` for more details.
 #. `PostgreSQL <http://www.postgresql.org>`_ - This is the database that stores measurement metadata (description about the tests run such as the type of test and the parameters used).
 It also stores the usernames, API keys and/or authorized IP addresses that are used to add new information to esmond.
-PostgreSQL supports a number of data replication options and tools exist to support failovers and load balancing.
+PostgreSQL supports a number of data replication options and tools exist to support fail-overs and load balancing.
 See :ref:`multi_ma_clustering-postgresql`
 #. `Apache httpd <http://www.postgresql.org>`_ - Esmond runs on the Apache HTTPD web server.
-Apache has a number of options for handling failovers and load balancing that are detailed in :ref:`multi_ma_clustering-httpd`.
+Apache has a number of options for handling fail-overs and load balancing that are detailed in :ref:`multi_ma_clustering-httpd`.

 You may cluster some or all of the components if you so choose.
-For example, you could have a cassandra cluster but run PostgreSQL and Apache on a single server.
+For example, you could have a Cassandra cluster but run PostgreSQL and Apache on a single server.
 It should also be noted that all of these components have been around for a number of years and the documentation that exists on clustering them is extensive.
 This document will do its best to identify key features and common configurations but is by no means an exhaustive list.
 It is highly recommended you consult each components documentation before embarking on an attempt to create a clustered configuration.

 .. _multi_ma_clustering-cassandra: